Werner-Staeblein/Project-3/README.md

 I also reviewed a variety of different Readme.md prepared and included in the respective GitHub profiles of Code Institute students.
 I tried to pick the best of all ideas and suggestions.

+# Acknowledgements

+Special thanks to my mentor David Bowers.
+Incredible to see how much value I was able to add with his ideas and instructions.
+All advice provided by David into the finalisation and thanks to his guidance, the development process including documentation has become much more efficient.

+My fellow students at CI have helped a lot with their various postings, questions, answers with myself being able to pick up ideas, avoid mistakes and stay motivated

 *****************
 [Back to top](#table-of-contents)